StarmoonAI/Starmoon/README.md

 ## Getting Started 🚀

-You can deploy Starmoon to Porter Cloud with one-click:

-If you would like to deploy locally, follow these instructions to get a copy of the project up and running on your local machine for development and testing purposes.
+You can deploy Starmoon locally, follow these instructions to get a copy of the project up and running on your local machine for development and testing purposes.

 You can find everything on the [documentation](https://docs.starmoon.app/).